 We can also arrange an initial consultation at your home, the hospital, or any location that works for you.
 A virtual consultation with a Doan Law Firm explosion accident attorney can be arranged online as well.
 There is never a charge for an initial consultation with a Doan Law Firm explosion accident lawyer.

 The Doan Law Firm makes an attorney fee promise to you.
-Our firm will never charge an attorney fee in your case unless we in for you.
+Our Houston personal injury law firm will never charge an attorney fee in your case unless we in for you.
 Our legal team is dedicated to fight tirelessly for justice, accountability, and the compensation you deserve in your case.